LeRoy J. Jones Jr.

 leroy@1868publicaffairs.com

-While serving as Essex County Commissioner for two terms, LeRoy held several key positions, among them chairmanship of the Budget Committee, membership on the Minority Affairs Committee, and active participation on the Essex County Planning Board.
-As the City Administrator of East Orange for seven years, he managed the city's $100 million operating budget, served as the primary liaison between Mayor and Council, and supervised ten department heads.
+During his two terms as Essex County Commissioner, LeRoy served in several key roles, including chair of the Budget Committee, membership on the Minority Affairs Committee, and active participation on the Essex County Planning Board.
+While serving as East Orange's City Administrator for seven years, he managed the city's $100 million operating budget, served as the primary liaison between the Mayor and Council, and supervised ten departments.

 In June 2021, LeRoy was elected Chairman of the New Jersey Democratic State Committee.
-As a result of his exceptional leadership in promoting efforts to eradicate barriers and empower underrepresented groups, he has been credited with helping increase Democratic voter participation.
-This resulted in significant Democratic victories that significantly changed the state's political landscape.
-As a prominent figure in politics, he often appears on television or radio public opinion programs.
+His exceptional leadership in eliminating barriers and empowering underrepresented groups has been credited with increasing Democratic voter participation and contributing to significant Democratic victories.
+In turn, this has reshaped the political landscape of the state.
+As a prominent political figure, he frequently appears on television and radio public opinion programs.

-LeRoy earned a Master of Business Administration degree from New Jersey Institute of Technology and a Bachelor of Science degree in accounting from Seton Hall University, where he also taught public policy as an adjunct professor.
-He resides in East Orange with his wife Jackie and their children.
+A graduate of the New Jersey Institute of Technology, LeRoy also holds a BS in Accounting from Seton Hall University, where he taught public policy as an adjunct faculty member.
+He resides in East Orange with his wife, Jackie, and their children.